 It’s proven to be so successful that since 2011 numerous software development companies, branding agencies, and advertising firms have adopted Design Thinking as their go-to project management methodology.

-But how does it translate into strategic planning, when the time comes for setting business goals and ensuring stakeholder satisfaction?
+But how does it translate into strategic planning, when the time comes for achieving business models and goals and ensuring stakeholder satisfaction?
 Frankly, there are hundreds of ways you could approach it.

 Here are some examples of the core differences between Design Thinking as a project management methodology and Design Thinking as a business strategy: